AdeyimikaGRC/GRC-Project-Portfolio/RJK-Hospital/README.md

-# RJK Hospital - Security Policies
+# RFK Hospital - Security Policies
-This folder contains security policies and GRC-related work for RJK Hospital.
+This folder contains security policies and GRC-related work for RFK Hospital.